ADGEfficiency/programming-resources/git-github/git.md

 2. rebasing onto a branch that has diverged, like git rebase main.
 This can cause merge conflicts.

 Undoing rebases is hard

+---

+A rebase based workflow requires two rebases

+- rebase master onto feature (easier - integrating changes from stable master into feature)
+- rebase feature back to master (or this could be a merge commit) (harder - more potential for conflicts if feature branch has diverged significantly)
+- push master

+## Revert

+Undo commit with a new commit.